-William J. Perry and Stephen J. Hadley Testify on the "Quadrennial Defense Review Independent Panel" before the Senate Armed Services Committee.
+William J. Perry and Stephen J. Hadley testified on August 3, 2010 on the "Quadrennial Defense Review Independent Panel" before the Senate Armed Services Committee.

 On August 3, 2010, William J. Perry and Stephen J. Hadley testified before the House Armed Services Committee on the "Quadrennial Defense Review (QDR) Independent Panel" which is facilitated by the United States Institute of Peace (USIP).
 The QDR Independent Panel, which includes 12 appointees of Secretary of Defense Robert Gates and eight appointees of Congress, released a written assessment of the QDR on July 29, 2010.